RFD 21

 Terminology

 This section introduces the terminology that we will use throughout the user API.
-How the different pieces fit together will be described in the Concepts section.
+How the different pieces fit together will be described in the [_concepts] section.

 • VPC: A VPC is a virtual private cloud.
 It represents an isolated network fabric.